PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/DEA.md

 ##  7049  1054
 ```

-1054 features have q-values less than 0.05.
+1054 features have adjusted p-values less than 0.05.
 Since the expected FDR is 0.05, we estimate that at most ~53 of these are false positives.

 ## p-value Histograms